elainebroche-dev/pf5-iomha-prints/README.md

 - Code to extract the first word from a string was based on information found here : [Python split](https://www.kite.com/python/answers/how-to-get-the-first-word-in-a-string-in-python)
 - Code to take the first 2 chars of the print dimensions in django template was based on information found here : [Django Template Slice](https://stackoverflow.com/questions/17596141/django-slice-string-in-template)
 - Code to create foreign key to model in another app was based on information found here : [Reference Model in another app](https://www.py4u.net/discuss/160247)
+- Code to use summernote in a django form was based on information found here : [Integrating Summernote](https://djangocentral.com/integrating-summernote-in-django/)
+- Code to place the widgets.py in the project folder so it can be shared : [Import Widget](https://stackoverflow.com/questions/60095510/how-do-i-include-a-built-in-django-widget-template-in-my-custom-widget-template)
+- Code to set year range in SelectDateWidget was found here : [SelectDateWidget Years](https://stackoverflow.com/questions/12187671/how-to-change-year-options-of-djangos-selectdatewidget)
+- Code to list the years range in SelectDateWidget from highest to lowest was found here : [Desc Year](https://www.generacodice.com/en/articolo/1166815/django-selectdatewidget-years-in-reverse)
+- Code to use SummernoteInPlaceWidget was found here : [InplaceWidget](https://github.com/summernote/django-summernote/issues/303)
+- Code to manipulate django querysets was based on information found here : [Django Querysets](https://docs.djangoproject.com/en/3.2/ref/models/querysets/)
+- Code to invoke template on select control change was based on information found here : [Location href](https://stackoverflow.com/questions/15341285/how-do-i-call-a-django-function-on-button-click) and here : [Build URL](https://stackoverflow.com/questions/37311042/call-django-urls-inside-javascript-on-click-event)

 ### Content
 - The website page layout look and feel were influed by [Dunnes Stores Website](https://www.dunnesstores.com/) and [Art Prints](https://artprints.ie/)